JoaoAssalim/Directory_Handler/README.md

 python Directory_Handler.py
 ```
 # Observation
-> If you'll save the files into a existent folder, don't give the same name to new files, because it'll delet your old files
+> Don't run the program with files with the same name as 'file.txt' and 'file.txt', because the program will delete files with the same name.

 ## Meta